How to Develop Negotiation Skills for Managers

 Preparation is key

-Correct preparation for negotiation requires more than simply exploring what the other party’s wants and needs are; you should take the time to learn more about them and their background.
-If you don’t prepare effectively, you leave yourself open to unnecessary concessions, overlook real value and end up walking away from what could be beneficial agreements.
-If you have to set aside a number of hours every day to do your research and homework, then so be it.
+If you don’t prepare effectively, you could leave yourself open to unnecessary concessions, overlook real value and end up walking away from what could be beneficial agreements.
+If you have to set aside a number of hours every day to do your research and homework, you’ll almost certainly be better prepared to ace the negotiations.

 Practice makes perfect

-Whether you’re a budding BA or a highly-skilled Python Developer, a career at SEFE Marketing & Trading promises to be challenging and rewarding next step.
+Whether you’re a budding BA or a highly-skilled Python Developer, a career at SEFE promises to be challenging and rewarding next step.
 For more information about our careers, visit our recruitment portal.